oss-wish-list/oss-wishlist-website/src/content/pages/how-it-works.md

 ### 1. Maintainers Create Wishlists

-Open source maintainers browse our catalog of services and resources, then create a wishlist identifying critical needs for their project's sustainability.
+Open source maintainers browse our catalogue of services and resources, then create a wishlist identifying critical needs for their project's sustainability.

 - Choose from curated services and resources
 - Services include security audits, governance setup, funding strategy, and more